 A full service will usually include everything that’s in the interim service plus extra checks and changes.
 It could include up to 80 checks on your car.
 A full service might include: Fuel filter replacement (for diesel cars) Air cleaner replacement.

-What is the difference between a full service and major service?
+What is a full service and why do I need one?

 How often should you get car maintenance?